Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/user-reactions/Update_reaction_to_message.md

 **Expected**

-The user should be able to view the changed reaction on the message in the linked channel or DM/GM on MS Teams.
+The user should be able to view the updated reaction on the message in the linked channel or DM/GM on MS Teams.
-After the step 2, the user should be able to view the changed reaction on the message in the linked channel or DM/GM on MM.
+After step 2, the user should be able to view the updated reaction on the message in the linked channel or DM/GM on MM.